-TiVo, maker of the digital video recording devices, has received approval for technology that would permit users to send copies of digital broadcast shows over the Internet to a limited number of associates.
+TiVo has received approval for technology that would permit users to send copies of digital broadcast shows over the Internet to a limited number of associates.

 The FCC last week voted to certify digital protections for the yet to be launched service, which will be branded “TiVoToGo.”
 The approval came despite protests by the National Association of Broadcasters (NAB), the Motion Picture Association of America (MPAA) and the National Football League (NFL) about the risks of unrestricted distribution of copyrighted shows and airing regional games outside of their market.

-“Each of these technologies has been exhaustively reviewed to ensure contention protection systems to prevent the mass indiscriminate redistribution of digital television programming,” said FCC Commissioner Jonathan Adelstein.
+“Each of these technologies has been exhaustively reviewed to ensure contention protection systems prevent the mass indiscriminate redistribution of digital television programming,” said FCC Commissioner Jonathan Adelstein.

-In addition to approving TiVo’s application, the FCC certified 12 other technologies proposed, including Sony’s “Magic Gate” recording technology, Philips Electronics and Hewlett-Packard’s Vidi Recordable DVD protection system, Microsoft’s Windows Media Digital Rights Management and RealNetworks’ Helix DRM trusted recorder.
+In addition to approving TiVo’s application, the FCC certified 12 other technologies proposed, including Sony’s “Magic Gate” recording technology, Philips Electronics and Hewlett-Packard’s Vidi recordable DVD protection system, Microsoft’s Windows Media Digital Rights Management, and RealNetworks’ Helix DRM Trusted Recorder.

 Of all the different protection approaches weighed by the FCC, only TiVo's technology faced opposition from the MPAA, the NFL and the NAB, the Mercury News reported.
 “Technologies that enable redistribution of copyrighted TV programming beyond the local TV market disrupt local advertiser-supported broadcasting and harm TV syndication markets,” the MPAA said in a statement.

 Consumer groups disagreed.
-“Unlike every other content protection provider, TiVo insisted that the age of the Internet ought to be an age in which viewers can share, over the Internet, the programming they love with the people they love,” Public Knowledge President Gigi Sohn said.
+“Unlike every other content protection provider, TiVo insisted that the age of the Internet ought to be an age in which viewers can share, over the Internet, the programming they love with the people they love,” Public Knowledge president Gigi Sohn said.
 “We believe TiVo is blazing a trail that other vendors will soon follow.”